MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaSiteContentTypeColumn.md

 ## SYNOPSIS
 Add a column to a [content type][contentType] in a site or list by specifying a [columnDefinition][columnDefinition].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgSiteContentTypeColumn](/powershell/module/Microsoft.Graph.Sites/New-MgSiteContentTypeColumn?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)